-It wasn’t until I started working with a therapist who specializes in eating disorders that I was able to come to terms with the fact that my own disordered eating was the product of a lack of self-esteem, rather than the cause.
+It wasn’t until I started working with a therapist who specialises in eating disorders that I was able to come to terms with the fact that my own disordered eating was the product of a lack of self-esteem, rather than the cause.
 This allowed me to slowly unpick these beliefs and replace them with more helpful and empowering ones.
-With newly acquired techniques learned from cognitive behavioral therapy, I was finally able to embark on a balanced diet and exercise plan, which took me from "extremely obese" in NHS terms in January 2016, to the lower margins of "overweight" by December the same year.
+With newly acquired techniques learned from cognitive behavioural therapy, I was finally able to embark on a balanced diet and exercise plan, which took me from 'extremely obese' in NHS terms in January 2016 to the lower margins of 'overweight' by December the same year, after losing five stone.

-After what was quite a dramatic transformation, my body and its different appearance became the subject of much commentary from friends, family members, colleagues, and strangers, the majority of which was positive and supportive.
-One thing I came to notice, though, was the emotions that it produced in people with a whole range of body shapes and sizes.
-People who I had considered owners of "flawless" and "enviable" bodies, which had helped fuel my self-hatred, were queuing up to confess their own struggles with diet, self-image, body dysmorphia, and yo-yo dieting, and the impact that this had had on their friendships, relationships, and even careers.
+After what was quite a dramatic transformation, my body and its different appearance became the subject of much commentary from friends, family members, colleagues and strangers, the majority of which was positive and supportive.
+One thing I came to notice though, was the emotions that it produced in people with a whole range of body shapes and sizes.
+People who I had considered owners of 'flawless' and 'enviable' bodies, which had fuelled my self-hatred, were queuing up to confess their own struggles with diet, self-image, body dysmorphia and yo-yo dieting, and the impact that this had had on their friendships, relationships, and even careers.

 The conclusion that I drew was that, when it comes to our bodies and how we feel about them, almost no one escapes unscathed from the trap of consumerist culture, which creates an insatiable desire to be what you are not.
 By way of this method, industries large and small capture the money of vulnerable people who have been conditioned to believe that the way they look or the way they are is intrinsically wrong.
 Good for them, not so good for us.

 This feeling of confusion was exactly where I found myself when the #eatclean movement crept into our collective consciousness via social media.
-Like many, I delighted in the suggestion that there was, at last, a solution to my years of disordered eating, and that by following a simple set of instructions, I would finally reach the promised land of good health and wellbeing.
-I bought the books; I bought the NutriBullet; I bought the spiralizer and the coconut oil.
-I bought the matcha powder; I ate the kale; I ate the avocados and the agave syrup.
-I drank the smoothies and the teas; I ate the nut butters, the protein balls, and the spinach-and-God-knows-what-else juices.
+Like many, I delighted in the suggestion that there was, at last, a solution to my years of disordered eating, and that, by following a simple set of instructions, I would finally reach the promised land of good health and wellbeing.
+I bought the books, I bought the NutriBullet, I bought the spiraliser and the coconut oil.
+I bought the matcha powder, I ate the kale, I ate the avocados and the agave syrup.
+I drank the smoothies and the teas, I ate the nut butters, the protein balls, and the spinach-and-god-knows-what-else juices.
 I did the cleanses.
-I ate nothing but whole foods, and I cut out carbs.
+I ate nothing but whole foods and I cut out carbs.
 And do you know what happened?
 I didn’t lose weight.
-In fact, I gained it, and I fell into a pit of despair and negative self-comparison worse than where I had begun, because now I was a "failure," too.
+In fact I gained it, and I fell into a pit of despair and negative self-comparison worse than where I had begun, because now I was a 'failure' too.

 The most worrying aspect of the #eatclean trend is that it has given people who are susceptible to disordered eating a socially acceptable disguise for an obsessive and often unhealthy relationship with food.
-As McGregor describes, it creates the illusion that, "If you don’t eat clean, then you’re somehow eating dirty, which obviously makes you feel uncomfortable," and potentially more restrictive with your diet.
-In her book, she draws parallels between a rise in orthorexia nervosa — which is defined as an unhealthy obsession with otherwise healthy eating — and the explosion of clean eating.
-The difficulty is that many of the so-called "experts" on clean eating, who have sprouted up on Instagram and written some of the bestselling books on food and diet of the past few years, are giving out advice that is not based on nutrition, or even basic science.
-"It’s made a farce of nutrition," McGregor says, which contravenes the hard work of qualified dietitians, who (unlike many of Instagram’s leading wellness bloggers) "provide evidence to substantiate their recommendations."
+As Renee describes, it creates the illusion that “if you don’t eat clean, then you’re somehow eating dirty, which obviously makes you feel uncomfortable” and potentially, more restrictive with your diet.
+In her book, she draws parallels between a rise in orthorexia nervosa – defined as an unhealthy obsession with otherwise healthy eating – and the explosion of clean eating.
+The difficulty is that many of the so-called 'experts' on clean eating, who have sprouted up on Instagram and written some of the bestselling books on food and diet of the past few years, are giving out advice that is not based on nutrition, or even basic science.
+“It’s made a farce of nutrition,” she says, which contravenes the hard work of qualified dietitians, who, unlike many of Instagram’s leading wellness bloggers, “provide evidence to substantiate their recommendations.”

 I am almost 100% certain that none of these people started out on their journeys intending to cause any malice or harm, but as they say, with great power comes great responsibility.
 With such a breathtaking reach and influence over such a broad range of people, the proliferation of clean eating advocates has made it harder for those suffering from eating disorders to receive the help they need.
-This is because, as McGregor says, the "perfect" images and stories that they have seen on social media, claiming to prove the benefits of different fads or diets, undermine the advice of medical professionals.
-Describing her work for a national eating disorder charity, McGregor says, "We get constant phone calls from both children and adults who are really stuck because there’s so much information out there about how you should eat, [which makes] trying to give them advice about how to have a balanced diet an impossible task."
+This is because, as Renee says, the 'perfect' images and stories that they have seen on social media, claiming to prove the benefits of different fads or diets, undermine the advice of medical professionals.
+Describing her work for a national eating disorder charity, she says: “We get constant phone calls from both children and adults who are really stuck because there’s so much information out there about how you should eat,” which makes "trying to give them advice about how to have a balanced diet an impossible task.”

-I improved my health and wellbeing tremendously, not through juice cleanses, medjool dates, or detox teas, but by simply eating a balanced diet and exercising more.
+I improved my health and wellbeing tremendously, not through juice cleanses, medjool dates or detox teas, but by carefully monitoring my calorie intake and by exercising more.
 By being patient.
 By being compassionate with myself.

-Your power comes from understanding, and then accepting, how you and your body differ from those around you, and adjusting your expectations and limits accordingly.
-By understanding how my own digestive system tends to respond in different situations, I was finally able to identify and enact a routine that delivered me to a place where I felt more confident, happier, and in greater control of myself.
-But my solution is different from yours... and hers... and theirs.
-By arming yourself with information that is rooted in nutrition, biology, and science, you will make yourself much less vulnerable to industries that seek to profit from your bafflement.
-Beware, be wary, and please don’t believe anyone who say the primary ingredient of your happiness is avocado.
+Your power comes from understanding and then accepting how you and your body differ from those around you, and adjusting your expectations and limits accordingly.
+By understanding how my own digestive system tends to respond in different situations, I was finally able to identify and enact a routine that delivered me to a place where I felt more confident, happier and in greater control of myself.
+But my solution is different from yours...and hers...and theirs.
+By arming yourself with information that is rooted in nutrition, biology and science, you will make yourself much less vulnerable to industries that seek to profit from your bafflement.
+Beware, be wary and please don’t believe them when they say that the primary ingredient of your happiness is avocado.